samkwok-hkclr/robotic_platform/README.md

-This package is developing for RoboStore.s
+This package is developing for RoboStore.